adrianjhpc/cirrus-website/support/index.md

 ## How the helpdesk ticket system works

-When a query is submitted by email or through the SAFE, it is placed in the SAFE query system.
+When a query is submitted by email it is placed in the SAFE query system.

 When you email your query, you will normally get an automatic acknowledgment by email, including a tracking ID, within a few minutes.
 If you submit your query